BadreddineZatout/simple-laravel-cms/README.md

 ## How to launch the app

--   Launch the migrations and the seeders
+-   Start with `composer install` in the root folder & `npm install` in the websocket folder to install dependencies.
--   Go to the websocket folder and launch the command `npm start`
+-   Launch the migrations and the seeders.
--   then finaly launch the command `php artisan serve`
+-   Go to the websocket folder and launch the command `npm start`.
--   enjoy :)
+-   then finaly launch the command `php artisan serve`.

 ## What you will find